 The FRM Exams are practice oriented.
-The questions are derived from a combination of theory as set forth in the readings and real-world work experience.
+The questions are based on both theory, as set forth in the readings, and real-world applications.
 Candidates are expected to understand risk management concepts and approaches, as well as how they would apply to a risk manager's day-to-day activities.
 It is rare that a risk manager will be faced with an issue that can immediately be slotted into one category.
 In the real world, a risk manager must be able to identify any number of risk-related issues and deal with them effectively.